22 May How is COVID-19 Affecting the Role of Accounting in Healthcare Industries?

 Where Did It Come From?

 Researchers and healthcare officials state that COVID-19 came from China.
-They say it was transferred from a bat, snake, or pangolin at a fish market in Wuhan.

 How to Prevent It

-Doctors say the best way to prevent the spread of COVID-19 is to practice social distancing.
+While there appears to be little consensus, many doctors say the best way to prevent the spread of COVID-19 is to practice social distancing.
 Many provinces and even whole countries had to be shut down or “locked down.”

 Several Chinese provinces and all of Italy and the UK had some form of a lockdown.
 In the US, over half of the 50 states were in lockdown mode for some period of time.